rubentd/dirrty/README.md

 dirrty
 ===========

-jquery plugin to detect if the fields of a form had been modified.
+lightweight jquery plugin to detect if the fields of a form had been modified.
 If a field has been modified then the form is dirrty

 - Detect the moment when the form gets dirty, and trigger a custom event, for example enable a "save changes" button